uspraveen/InfraDoc/README.md

 - `architecture.md` with comprehensive service descriptions
 - `infrastructure-diagram.mmd` with visual topology
 - `service-dependencies.json` for programmatic access
-- Integration with existing Dosu documentation
+- Integration with existing documentation tools like confluence

 #### 🚀 Why We Need This